eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-25_a-review-of-din-tai-fung-steemitblogs-and-about-its-first-store.md

 - - -

-This page is synchronized from the post: [A Review of Din Tai Fung steemitblogs and about its FIRST store](https://steemit.com/@deanliu/a-review-of-din-tai-fung-steemitblogs-and-about-its-first-store)
+This page is synchronized from the post: ['A Review of Din Tai Fung steemitblogs and about its FIRST store'](https://steemit.com/@deanliu/a-review-of-din-tai-fung-steemitblogs-and-about-its-first-store)